OliEhlbeck/SeismicDataClassification/README.md

 ## Background

 Seismographs record ground vibrations caused by various geological events.
-One key goal in seismology is to **automatically determine the cause of these tremors**, enabling distinction between different types of earthquakes and other ground motion sources.\
+One key goal in seismology is to automatically determine the cause of these tremors, enabling distinction between different types of earthquakes and other ground motion sources.\
-**Rockfalls**, for example, are a frequent cause of seismograph deflections, especially in **mountainous and volcanic regions**.
+Rockfalls, for example, are a frequent cause of seismograph deflections, especially in mountainous and volcanic regions.

 ![alt text](https://github.com/OliEhlbeck/SeismicDataClassification/blob/cec6bd4dd65448b021360727cbfadaa51939d16a/images/Soufriere_Hills.jpg?raw)

-A typical case is the island of **Montserrat in the Caribbean**, where three seismic monitoring stations continuously record ground motion.
-The island is home to the **Soufrière Hills volcano**, whose eruptions in the 1990s **forced the relocation of much of the island’s population** due to volcanic hazards.
+A typical case is the island of Montserrat in the Caribbean, where three seismic monitoring stations continuously record ground motion.
+The island is home to the **Soufrière Hills volcano**, whose eruptions in the 1990s forced the relocation of much of the island’s population due to volcanic hazards.

 ---

 ## Dataset Overview

-A **pre-classified seismic dataset** from Montserrat is available, containing several hundred labeled events from a short, discrete observation period.
+A pre-classified seismic dataset from Montserrat is available, containing several hundred labeled events from a short, discrete observation period.

 ### Data Structure: